-Your Baby will be born with around 100 billion (that’s 100,000,000,000) neurons, the foundation of a functioning brain.
-How these neurons are formed, also depends on what you do during the first trimester of pregnancy.
+Your Child will be born with around 100 billion (that’s 100,000,000,000) neurons, the foundation of a functioning brain.
+How these neurons are formed also depends on what you do during the first trimester of pregnancy.

-Your Baby ’s brain development technically begins during the third week of your pregnancy, when rapidly multiplying cells form what’s called the neural plate.
-This structure eventually folds in on itself to become the neural tube, which then turns into the forebrain, midbrain, hindbrain, and the spinal cord.
+Your Child’s brain development technically begins during the third week of your pregnancy, when rapidly multiplying cells form what’s called the neural plate.
+This structure eventually folds in on itself to become the neural tube and turning into the forebrain, midbrain, hindbrain, and spinal cord.

 The growth of 100,000 cells per minute

-At four weeks, the part of Your Baby which will develop into the brain and nervous system, represents almost half of his entire body.
-At week 7, the nerve cells in Your Baby ’s brain are growing at a rate of around 100,000 cells per minute.
+At four weeks, the part of Your Child which will develop into the brain and nervous system represents almost half of the entire body.
+At week 7, the nerve cells in Your Child’s brain is growing at a rate of around 100,000 cells per minute.

 The critical period

-The fact that the brain represents such a big portion of Your Baby ’s body and develops at such a fast rate, makes this period critical for healthy development.
+The fact that the brain represents such a big portion of Your Child’s body and develops at such a fast rate makes this period critical for healthy brain development.

 Things to avoid

-In order to give Your Baby the best prospects for healthy brain development during this critical period, avoid any alcohol, unsafe drugs, and smoking.
-Even small doses of toxic substances can impair Your Baby ’s growing brain today, and lead to a reduction of the IQ when Your Baby enters school in 6-7 years.
+To give Your Child the best prospects for healthy brain development during this critical period, avoid any alcohol, unsafe drugs, and smoking.
+Even small doses of toxic substances can impair Your Child’s growing brain today and lead to a reduction of the IQ when Your Child enters school in 6-7 years.

 Try to avoid stress too

-If you experience high levels of stress, depression or anxiety, speak to your partner, or try to seek professional help.
-Studies have shown that cortisol, a hormone in your body that is released when you experience stress, can impair Your Baby ’s tiny brain and even lead to schizophrenia 30 years later.
+If you experience a high level of stress, depression, or anxiety during pregnancy, try to speak to your partner or seek professional help.
+Studies have shown that cortisol, a hormone in your body that is released when you experience stress, can impair Your Child’s tiny brain and even lead to schizophrenia 30 years later.

 Relax and eat choline!

-To give Your Baby the best prospect for a powerful brain, avoid extreme stress and eat healthily.
+To give Your Child the best prospect for a powerful brain, avoid extreme stress, and eat healthily.
 Folic acid helps prevent neural tube birth defects, which affect the brain.
-Choline supports your baby’s brain already during pregnancy.
+In addition, choline supports your baby’s brain development during pregnancy.
 Egg yolk, meat, fish, and some whole grains are good sources.
 But you can also take choline supplements.